micag2025/Agentic_AI_Developer_Certification_Project3/README.md

    cd Agentic_AI_Developer_Certification_Project3
    ```
 2. **Install dependencies**
-   Install required packages (preferably in a virtual environment):
+   Install runtime dependencies (`requirements.txt`) (preferably in a virtual environment):

    ```
    bash
    pip install -r requirements.txt
    ```
-   _Note_ Test dependencies are keeping separated from runtime dependencies (`requirements.txt`) since production systems don't need the test tools.
+   > _Note_ Test dependencies are keeping separated from runtime dependencies (`requirements.txt`) since production systems don't need the test tools.
 Therefore, by using a `requirements-test.txt` , it is more clear what is needed during development and testing.

    The `requirements-test.txt` file contains a list of packages needed for testing.
 You can install this with:
    ```